-A similarly important role is played by the university’s Equal Opportunity Officer.
+A similarly important role is played by the university’s Gender Equality Officer.
 She is involved in all university appointment procedures and provides advice on recruitment processes in general.
-The Equal Opportunity Office website contains useful documents, including the University's equal opportunity plan.
+The Gender Equality Office website contains useful documents, including the University's gender equality plan.

 The Disability Advisory Body represents the interests of members of staff with a disability.
 If you have any disability-related questions, please contact the team for advice no matter whether your questions concern you personally or a (future) member of your team.
 If you are looking to recruit a new member to your research team or department, you must notify the Disability Advisory Body if any of the candidates in the recruitment process have a disability.

-Many questions concerning issues of equality, dual career opportunities, balancing family obligations with work responsibilities, equal opportunities and anti-discrimination are addressed on the web pages dealing with equal opportunities and work-life balance.
+Many questions concerning issues of equality, dual career opportunities, balancing family obligations with work responsibilities, gender equality and anti-discrimination are addressed on the web pages dealing with gender equality and work-life balance.